lovesh/kzg-poly-commit/README.md

 For batch openings, look at functions `create_witness_for_batch` and `verify_eval_for_batch` in both `PolyCommit_DL` and `PolyCommit_Ped`.
 Run tests `timing_batch_witness_random_poly` in both `PolyCommit_DL` and `PolyCommit_Ped` in release mode to see the time it takes for creating and verifying the witness for various degree polynomials and for various batch sizes.
+Those tests will also do witness creation and verification individually as well and compare the timing with batched execution.

 ## TODO:
-- Compare timing for batch opening vs independent openings
 - Error handling.
 Start by converting asserts into errors.
 - Address TODOs in code
 - More documentation.